Minor in German Studies

 german studies department

 The minor in German Studies offers an interdisciplinary approach to the language and cultures of Germany, Austria, and Switzerland.
-The foremost goal of the program is to provide participants with a broad, in-depth understanding of the various contributions German-speaking civilization have made—from the early Middle Ages to the present—to the development of the Western world.
+The foremost goal of the program is to provide participants with a broad, in-depth understanding of the various contributions German-speaking civilizations have made—from the early Middle Ages to the present—to the development of the Western world.
 Among the disciplines that may be studied are the literature, art, music, history, theology, and philosophy of the German world.

 The interdisciplinary minor consists of 18 credits or six upper-division courses: